Nightstar (train): Electric

+British Rail Class 92

-On electrified lines the services were to be hauled by Class 92 locomotives.
+On electrified lines the services were to be hauled by British Rail Class 92 locomotives.
 These locomotives were built and designed as multipowered electric units for this role as well as hauling Channel Tunnel freight services.
 They are dual-voltage locomotives able to operate on 750 V DC third rail lines (as in the South-East of England) and 25 kV AC lines (for beyond London, through the Channel Tunnel and in Europe).
 Seven (020, 021, 032, 040, 044–046) were allocated to European Passenger Services.
 After the service was cancelled, they were placed in store.
 All were eventually sold to GB Railfreight.
 Some were returned to service after over 15 years in store.

+SNCF Class BB 36000

 This class was designed as mixed-use locomotive, and were to be used on Nightstar services.
 The first 30 locomotives of Class BB 36000 were built as a result of a modification of an order for 264 of the dual voltage SNCF Class BB 26000 (Sybic); instead only 234 Sybics were built, the last 30 of the order were instead built as a triple voltage design capable of also operating under 3 kV DC.

 The locomotives were given the name Astride, derived from Asynchrone Tri-system Drive Engine, the external design was by MDB design.
 Sixty locomotives were delivered between 1997 and 2002; numbered BB36001 to BB36060.
 BB36001 to BB36030 received a red livery, and were primarily used for trains to Belgium.
 The remainder received a green freight livery, and were mainly used for trains to Italy.

 In July 2010 the locomotives numbered 36001 to 36030 were transferred to SNCF's rolling stock leasing subsidiary Akiem.

 Diesel

+British Rail Class 37

 On non-electrified routes Nightstar services would have been hauled by a diesel engine.
 When first proposed British Rail intended to obtain these locomotives as part of a larger order for a new class of diesel locomotive.
 This order was not forthcoming so a tender was put out for the six locomotives required.
 However the cost of such a small order of locomotives was excessively high so the decision was taken to use pairs of refurbished Class 37 locomotives, drawn from the class 37/5 subclass, instead.
 Twelve were selected and refurbished at Doncaster Works and renumbered as the 37/6 subclass.
 The refurbishment included a full overhaul, re-gearing to allow 80 mph running, fitting with multiple working capabilities, and through wiring for electric train supply, (ETS) used for powering services in the coaches such as air conditioning.
 Some were retained by Eurostar for use as rescue locomotives, all were eventually sold to Direct Rail Services.